jrsawvel/Wren/README.md

 When logging into a Wren site, it uses a no-password login mechanism.
 The author submits an email address, and the login activation link is emailed to the address listed within the Wren YAML configuration file.
 The app uses [MailGun](http://www.mailgun.com/) to send these emails.

+In the spring of 2017, I added an optional login method that uses  [IndieAuth](http://indieweb.org/IndieAuth).
+It's possible to setup an individual IndieAuth server, but my Wren code relies on [indieauth.com](http://indieweb.org/indieauth.com).

+To login via IndieAuth, a website's homepage URL is entered.
+It could be the URL of the website that is powered by Wren, or it can be another website.
+But the website must be owned by the author.
+The author must also possess an account at a popular service, such as GitHub, Twitter or Google.
+The full explanation for using IndieAuth and how it works can be found at the above links.

-Text can be formatted using [Markdown](https://daringfireball.net/projects/markdown/) and HTML commands.
+With Wren, text can be formatted using [Markdown](https://daringfireball.net/projects/markdown/) and HTML commands.
 Actually, Wren supports MultiMarkdown, which means being able to create tables, footnotes, definition lists, and more.

-Wren does not support Textile.
-That's a deviation from my other web publishing apps, especially since I have used Textile for writing since 2005.
-But within one of my Grebe-based web sites, I've tried to use Markdown more, and I've tried to minimize the formatting that I do.
+In the spring of 2017, I added [support](http://toledotalk.com/cgi-bin/tt.pl/article/37/Textile) for [Textile](http://toledotalk.com/cgi-bin/tt.pl/article/63/Textile_quick_reference).
+For my newer websites, I write in Markdown.
+For my older websites, I write in Textile.
+I've been writing in Textile, since 2005.
+I want to import old Textile-based content into a Wren-powered website.

+In recent years, I've tried to minimize the formatting that I do for a web article.
 Keep it simple.
+And Markdown satisfies my needs, nearly all of the time.

+To allow comments, Wren supports the Indieweb.org's [Webmention](http://indieweb.org/Webmention) protocol.
+This is an optional setup.
+Wren displays Webmentions in two different styles.
+More information can be found in the Wren document about Webmentions.

 These are my test Wren sites that use a combination of new posts and posts that I created elsewhere in the past: